 While participating in the program, Ruiz interned at AARP as a researcher for The Journal and a contributor for various aging-centered public health projects between AARP and the World Health Organization.
 He realized a calling in public service after attending just one of Dr. Heather Heckel's Sustainable Development class.
 Dr. Heckel's semester-long seminar focused on the Sustainable Development goals set by the United Nations and diligently addressed how to achieve these goals through civic engagement and political action.

 "Heather had identified so many world problems that had never even crossed my mind," explains Ruiz.
 "It was almost exactly what I was looking for as far as purpose-finding and soul-searching.
 I had finally identified that these were the things I wanted to talk about and do every day.
 I was enthralled with a feeling cannot fully describe."

 Soon after, according to Ruiz, "the rest is history."

 "Not only did I figure out what I cared about at a really critical point in my life, but I figured out how best to care about it," he says. "[I figured out] how to translate it into something that works for me in my career, in my personal life, and in [my overall sense of] happiness.
 That was big."

 Whether one has a clear understanding of their career path or is open-minded to the possibilities ahead, Washington Semester Program alumni like Gil Ruiz speak highly of the impact that the program's experiential learning ethic provides.

 And in regards to political lobbying, "it's one of the few industries where you have to get in there and be present and be part of it," explains Ruiz.
-"That's what [the Washington Semester Program] does; it opens the doors of leading institutions, and you hear from guest speakers who do their job everyday.
-There's no replacement for that.
-[This program] really makes the most of it."
+"That's what Washington Semester Program does; it opens the doors of leading institutions, and you hear from guest speakers who do their job everyday.
+There's no replacement for that."